bjoernbessert/haproxy-cert-otf/README.md

 - Two separate containers for the HAProxys (then maybe mount a volume with the certs into both containers)

-- Implement locking mechanism (preventing the generation of certificates for same FQDN at he same time)
+- Implement locking mechanism (preventing the generation of certificates for same FQDN at the same time)

 - Implement haproxy reload? (through supervisor) ? - maybe faster than restart
      - maybe try supervisor + "-W" from haproxy